Instant Rollback

 Open the procedure and go to Deployments.

-Pick the deployment to return to.
-Eligible targets are any deployment previously pinned to a production station.
+Open the ⋯ menu on the deployment to return to and select Instant Rollback.
+Eligible targets are production deployments with a ready build.
 Preview deployments and failed builds are not eligible.

 Confirm.
-Stations pick up the change between runs.
+Every linked station is re-pinned and picks up the change between runs.